Ophiase/Oracle-Consensus/documentation/README.md

 Let's say we want to create smart contracts based on the psychology of investors in Bitcoin.
 We can base our analysis on the following criteria:
-- We model the psychology of an individual as a vector of bases:
+- We model the psychology of an individual as a vector of base:
 (stress, anger, euphoria) with values between $0$ and $1$.
 - We consider the following two groups: (crowd, famous investors)